It’s pretty unlikely that you’ll get bitten by a snake as the old adage that they’re more scared of you than you are of them is generally true.

 - Avoid tall grasses if you can or use a tall stick to scare animals away before you walk.

-- Don’t stick your hands in any holes without checking them throughly first.
+- Don’t stick your hands in any holes without checking them thoroughly first.

 - Check your boots/clothing before putting them on.